feliixx/mongoplayground/web/DOCS.md

 Currently, only `"en"` locale is available

+## Report an issue and contribute

+You can report issues here: [mongoplayground/issues](https://github.com/feliixx/mongoplayground/issues)

+The source code is available here: [mongoplayground](https://github.com/feliixx/mongoplayground)

+Contributions are welcome!

 ## Credits

-This playground is heavily inspired from [The Go Playground](https://play.golang.org) The code contains an adaptation of the [jQuery Lined Textarea Plugin](http://alan.blog-city.com/jquerylinedtextarea.htm) in native javascript
+This playground is heavily inspired from [The Go Playground](https://play.golang.org)

+The code contains an adaptation of the [jQuery Lined Textarea Plugin](http://alan.blog-city.com/jquerylinedtextarea.htm) in native javascript

+The documentation is styled using [github-markdown-css](https://github.com/sindresorhus/github-markdown-css)